We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 So, if you’re not in the first wave, wait until later in the day to get in line for Flight of Passage.
 You’ll likely wait less that way.

-I have personally used both of these methods with great success.
-In fact, I used all three techniques (you know, back when FastPasses were a thing) over the course of one awesome day.
+I have personally used both of these methods with great success, in the same day.
 It was amazing!

 Tip: If you decide to get in line for Flight of Passage right before the park closes, you will not be able to fully explore Pandora at night once you exit the ride, so do it before you get in line.